The Stages of a Relationship Most Couples Go Through

 What are the 5 stages of a relationship?

-Stage 1: Honeymoon period
+Stage 1: The honeymoon period

 The honeymoon phase may be considered one of the most fun parts of any blossoming coupling — and for good reason.
-One of these reasons is chemical.
-Falling in love can make trigger the release of oxytocin, colloquially known as the “love hormone”, and dopamine, the “reward chemical.”
+This initial stage is full of butterflies and excitement, as you embrace the possibility of a new relationship with someone who you hope to foster an emotional connection with.

 Stage 2: Attachment stage